The Complete Color Analysis Guide - Discover Your Perfect Palette

 Step 1: Identify Your Undertone (Warm vs. Cool)

-Your undertone is the subtle hue beneath your skin's surface.
-It's the foundation of color analysis.
+Your undertone is the hue beneath your skin's surface and the starting point for color analysis.

 Tests for Undertone

-Try these simple tests to determine whether you have warm or cool undertones.
+Try these tests to determine whether you have warm or cool undertones.

 The Vein Test